GeForce RTX 50 series: Announcement

 On January 6, 2025, the GeForce RTX 50 series was officially announced for desktop and mobile devices during Nvidia's CES keynote in Las Vegas.
 The pricing announcement was met with surprise as the RTX 5080 at $999 was the same price that the RTX 4080 Super released at a year earlier despite the anticipated price increases.
-Nvidia CEO Jensen Huang falsely claimed that the RTX 5070 could reach "RTX 4090 performance at $549" despite a heavy reliance on DLSS 4 upscaling and Multi Frame generation rather than raw performance.
+Although Nvidia CEO Jensen Huang announced that the RTX 5070 could reach "RTX 4090 performance at $549", the claim was derided as false because the figure relied on the use of DLSS 4 upscaling and Multi Frame Generation and did not accurately indicate the 5070's raw performance.